Danish senior pension

 If you live in Denmark, Seniorpensionsenheden (the Senior Pension Authority) will assess whether you have the right to a senior pension.

-If you live outside Denmark, Udbetaling Danmark will assess whether you have the right to senior pension.
-To apply for Danish senior pension, contact the pensions authority in the country in which you live.
+If you live outside Denmark, Udbetaling Danmark will assess whether you have the right to a senior pension.
+To apply for a Danish senior pension, contact the pensions authority in the country in which you live.

 See borger.dk for more information and a sample pension calculation.